Burulina/QA_artefacts/README.md

 ## Description
-1. This is telnyx.com test cucumber project ver.
-1.0
+This is cypress + cucumber project for testing telnyx.com (ver 1.0).

 Documentation for project (test cases) is located in the root directory in the "Docs" folder.

 ## Setup
 1. Before using cypress with cucumber, you need download and install